JovanJevtic/LiveStockMarketCharts/README.md

 ## Instructions For Contributors:
 Project is open for contributions.
 Feel free to pull some requests!

-In order to set it up to work, all you have to do is add your own Yahoo Finance RAPIDAPI key in .env file.
+### In order to set it up to work, all you have to do is add your own Yahoo Finance RAPIDAPI key in .env file.
+Push your changes to contributing branch!